vjkapur/vj4anc-site/_posts/2022-10-02-modelcities.md

 At the [8/3/2022 5C07 SMD meeting](/issues/20220803-5c07meeting/), Commissioner Montague discussed receiving a very preliminary plan for a possible DC FEMS station in 5C02, just across Evarts from Langdon Elementary School.

 These particular plans would include:
-- razing the existing Model Cities building at 1901 Evarts St. NE, and replacing it with a new two-story complex with similarly-sized surface parking lot, accessed by one curb cut on Evarts St.
+- razing the existing Model Cities building at 1901 Evarts St NE, and replacing it with a new two-story complex with similarly-sized surface parking lot, accessed by one curb cut on Evarts St.
-- closing a notional portion of 20th St. NE south of Evarts (where it's plotted but unbuilt; there is a patch of trees there now); this might require Council action
+- paving over a large portion of forest patch, similar to the officially designated [Langdon Park Forest Patch](https://biologistsoup.wordpress.com/2022/10/04/a-little-more-about-langdon-forest-patch/).
+- possibly intruding on two [paper streets](https://wamu.org/story/20/02/17/paper-streets-arent-real-but-they-can-lead-to-big-problems-for-developers/), notional portions of 20th St NE between Evarts and Channing, and Douglas St NE between Queens Chapel Rd and 20th, that were never built (this *might* require Council action to allow)
 - building a FEMS station there, with a large surface parking lot in back, accessed by a second curb cut on Evarts
-- building a vehicle bay on the east side of the FEMS station, with emergency vehicles accessing from a third curb cut on Queens Chapel Rd.
+- building a vehicle bay on the east side of the FEMS station, with emergency vehicles accessing from a third curb cut on Queens Chapel Rd

 [![Langdon FEMS proposal](/assets/images/langdon-fems-20220803.png)](/assets/images/langdon-fems-20220803.png)
 <p class="caption">Early Site Plans</p>